Day and night duty

 Every parent worries that his or her child could become suddenly, seriously ill.
-That nightmare came true for Dianna LeBron when her 13-year-old son Felix went to the emergency room and would up having emergency surgery for a bowel obstruction.
+That nightmare came true for Dianna Lebron when her 13-year-old son Felix went to the emergency room and wound up having emergency surgery for a bowel obstruction.

 “He had his bowel resected, but then he began having problems a few days after and he had an additional surgery to remove fluid buildup behind his lungs, as well as fix a twist in the area that was repaired,” says Dianna, a patient care tech at Central Florida Regional Hospital.
 “He wound up in the pediatric ICU, and had a very slow recovery.”